 Foraging Class (Second Class Added)

-The Cherokee County Extension Office is offering another seminar on finding and identifying wild foods in and around the garden.
+The N.C.
+Cooperative Extension, Cherokee County Center is offering another seminar on finding and identifying wild foods in and around the garden.
 Two years ago, we had a full class of 25.
 The class will again be taught by Dr. David Cozzo, an ethnobotanist, specializing in the relationship of the Cherokee to their botanical world.
 He is an Area Specialized Agent for the North Carolina Cooperative Extension based at the Eastern Band of the Cherokee Indians Extension Center and is the Project Director for the Revitalization of Traditional Cherokee Artisan Resources.
 He also teaches courses and has published articles on the nutritional and medical ethnobotany of the Eastern Band of the Cherokee Indians.